 Changing Award Activities

-Participants are allowed to change activities in their Skills, Physical Recreation and Service sections.
+Participants are allowed to change activities in their Skills, Physical Recreation and Voluntary Service sections.
 After consultation with the Award leader who must agree to the new activity, the participant should setup the additional activity on the Online Record Book.
 This video explains the process.

 If you have any questions please contact your Award Leader.